Matsdd/ClickbAIt/README.md

 # ClickbAIt
-ClickbAIt is an AI tool that will help you create a fitting clickbait title for you YouTube video based on what is popular!
+ClickbAIt is an AI tool to help you generate clickbait YouTube titles.
+It takes the user input and puts them in an engineerd prompt.
+It also takes the subject & genre and searches for them on YouTube using the YouTube API.
+This way it can create working and up to date video titles, even if the subject was released after the LLM's training stage.

+ClickbAIt uses NodeJS with Javascript and uses a .env file that is placed in the gitignore to hide the API keys.

 Installation instructions:
 1 after cloning the repo, go to the terminal in your prefered IDE and CD to the SERVER directory.